Meggison/MyanmarChapter_MicroGridOptimization/README.md

 # Myanmar Microgrid Optimization

-## AI-Driven Microgrid Optimization for Rural Electrification in Myanmar
+## Microgrid Optimization for Rural Electrification in Myanmar

-An advanced machine learning and optimization framework for sustainable rural electrification in Myanmar, combining renewable energy forecasting, demand modeling, and multi-objective capacity optimization.
+An advanced machine learning framework for sustainable rural electrification in Myanmar, combining renewable energy forecasting, demand modeling, and multi-objective capacity optimization.

 Link to the main repository on DagsHub [here](https://dagshub.com/Omdena/MyanmarChapter_MicroGridOptimization)